postgrespro/mmts/generations2.md

    ParallelSafe<n>.

 First, why donors of generation n have all xacts of gens < n in correct order?
-Appearance of generation n with some donor A means the following has happended:
+Appearance of generation n with some donor A means the following has happened:
  - Majority of nodes had voted for gen n.
 With each vote, they had sent their current last_online_in (last generation in which they participated online, i.e. created and applied prepares) and had promised that they will never be